 Texas Hold’em 2026: Rules, How to Play, and Basic Strategy

 The rules of Texas Hold’em take about 15 minutes to learn, which is part of why it became the most popular form of poker in the world.
-It’s the game played at the World Series of Poker Main Event, the version you see on TV, and the format that fills more online tables than every other variant combined.
+Each player gets two private cards, five shared cards are dealt face-up in the middle of the table, and whoever makes the best five-card hand wins the pot.

-What is Texas Hold’em
+What Is Texas Hold’em

 Texas Hold’em is a community card poker game played with a standard 52-card deck.
 Each player is dealt two private cards (called hole cards) and shares five community cards with the rest of the table.
 The goal is to make the best five-card hand from any combination of your hole cards and the community cards using standard poker hand rankings, or to convince every other player to fold before the cards are shown.